Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 T E C H N O _ O G Y

-The missing letter is L. You just predicted the full word using the letters you had.
+The missing letter is L. You predicted the full word using the letters you had.

 In DNA, the letters are base pairs and the words are haplotypes.
 Once we identify a haplotype, we can fill in the missing base pairs that weren't directly tested.

-Why Computers Are Needed
+Why Computers Are Essential

-Sometimes the clues are much fewer, like this:
+Sometimes the clues are much fewer:

 _ E _ _ N _ _ _ _ Y